-This guide is a work in progress and will continue to be updated.
-Use the tabs on the left of this guide to navigate recommended resources.
+This guide focuses on resources for the study of racial justice in the U.S. It is a work in progress and will continue to be updated.
+Please use the tabs on the left of this guide to navigate to recommended resources.
 This guide is by no means exhaustive and is limited to items that Amherst College Library can provide remote access to.
 If you would like for us to add a related book or film, please send your suggestion to email@example.com.

 The Amherst College Library unequivocally supports Black Lives Matter and all who protest police violence against Black people and state-sanctioned violence in all its forms.
 Our staff shares grief and anger in response to the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, Nina Pop, and so many—too many—more in the deep history of the United States.
 We also acknowledge that statements of solidarity are not enough.